SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 * The above setting is normally set to "yes", why did we set it to "no" ?
 Hint: We had Azure Route Server before

-* In the Spokes-VNET vWAN Route Table, the next-hop is the Primary FortiGate IP.
-What should we add/do to handle failover ?
+* In the Spoke-VNETS vWAN Route Table, the next-hop is the Primary FortiGate IP.
+What should we add/do to handle failover?

 </details>